 Think about ways to balance peoples' need to earn an income even when sick (and so might be tempted to try to hide their illness) and the business need to prevent contamination of food by sick people.

-- Dirty clothing can contaminate food, surfaces and equipment. - Wearing clean clothes (overalls or aprons etc.) helps to keep bugs out of food. - If staff contaminate food, you might have to recall it.
+• If staff contaminate food, you might have to recall it.
 See 'Recalling your food'.

 Wash hands